cwill1/Remote-Control-App-IOS-/README.md

 # Remote-Control-App-IOS-

-1. Creates a two-screen version of the mock remote control app in Programming Assignment #4.
-The first screen is similar to the app in Programming Assignment #4.
+1. Creates a two-screen version of the mock remote control app.
-The second screen is a mock remote control for a DVR.
-The screens should be similar to the ones below.

 2. The TV remote control portion functions similarly to a standard remote control.
 3. The DVR remote control mimics the usual functions of a simple DVR remote control.